ShahidHashmi1/Password-Generator/README.md

 Since we are relying heavily on the javascript here, it is important that we have the appropriate html code with proper IDs and classes labelled so that our javascript can funtion properly in use and in console.
 </li>
 <li>
 Periodically making sure the project's updates and changes look correct in a live broswer is very important as well.
-Having a browser open to see the updates happening in live-time will allow you to receive a sort of visual feedback to tell what needs to be done next - outside of solely relying on what the code looks like.
+Having a browser open to see the updates happening in live-time will allow you to receive a visual feedback to tell what needs to be done next - outside of solely relying on what the code looks like.
 </li>
 </ol>